Health and Adult Social Care privacy notice

 Why we’re collecting your data

-Health and Adult Social Care directorate may collect your personal data in order for us to work out what you need and then how best we can support you.
+Health and Adult Social Care directorate may collect your personal data in order for us to work out what you need and then how best we can support you, your health and wellbeing.
 Health and Adult Social Care comprises of social care professionals, public health professionals, providers services and hostels.
 Your information and feedback also helps us plan our services, investigate complaints, legal claims and incidents of concern.
 Our services may be directly provided by us, by one of our partners such as NHS or in partnership with another agency such as private care home providers.

 We carry out our duties and powers in line with various pieces of legislation to assess your needs and provide support and guidance.

-What the legal basis is for collecting your data
+What is the Legal Basis for collecting your Data